RHS Chelsea Flower Show 2025 - Room to Breathe Hospital Garden for the TSA

 This garden is incredibly close to my heart, created in honour of the Tuberous Sclerosis Association (TSA).

 Inspired by my own personal experience of waiting in a hospital while my son, who has TSC, underwent brain surgery, this garden offers parents and caregivers a restorative space to recharge.
-My goal is to raise awareness of this rare disease and highlight the life-changing work the TSA does for families affected by TSC.

 I also volunteer at Amersham Hospital, helping to rejuvenate gardens for staff and patients.
 My hands-on experience has shown how green spaces profoundly enhance well-being in healthcare environments, inspiring the design approach to this garden - turning a container garden in a hospital courtyard into a sanctuary for parents and caregivers— a 'Room to Breathe’.
+The elements from the Show Garden are being used to create a brand new Visitor garden at Amersham Hospital in Buckinghamshire - we expect the garden to open in late Summer 2025.

 I am proud to be collaborating on this project with Catherine Gibbon of Botanique Gardens.